-Appointment to the Supreme Court was a severe pay cut for Fortas (justices earned about \$39,500 a year), though his wife Carol was then employed at his former law firm, now called Arnold and Porter.xxxviii In 1969, investigation exposed a \$20,000 a year for life retainer agreement for "unspecified consultation" Justice Fortas entered into in 1966 for his wife's benefit with financier Louis Wolfson.
-XXXIX Wolfson was charged and convicted in 1967 of "19 counts of conspiracy and illegal stock sales," and sentenced to one year prison and a \$100,000 fine.xl Though he returned the money, on May 14, 1969, Justice Fortas tendered his letter of resignation from the Supreme Court "(f)or the reasons expressed in a letter of this date which I have written to the Chief Justice." to President Richard M. Nixon, who accepted it effective the following day.XII his resignation, Casals and pianist Rudolph Zerkin persuaded Fortas to attend the Marlboro, Vermont, annual music festival.
-For a week, bringing only his suitcase and his violin, Fortas "read no newspapers and accepted few phone calls," losing himself in chamber music and friendship.
-Xliv
+Appointment to the Supreme Court was a severe pay cut for Fortas (justices earned about \$39,500 a year), though his wife Carol was then employed at his former law firm, now called Arnold and Porter.xxxviii In 1969, investigation exposed a \$20,000 a year for life retainer agreement for "unspecified consultation" Justice Fortas entered into in 1966 for his wife's benefit with financier Louis Wolfson.xxxix Wolfson was charged and convicted in 1967 of "19 counts of conspiracy and illegal stock sales." and sentenced to one year prison and a \$100,000 fine.xl Though he returned the money, on May 14, 1969, Justice Fortas tendered his letter of resignation from the Supreme Court "(f)or the reasons expressed in a letter of this date which I have written to the Chief Justice," to President Richard M. Nixon, who accepted it effective the following day.xli

-Fortas' former law firm, with Carol still employed there, would not take him back.\\Ii It was music and Casals which came to Fortas' rescue.
-The July following
+Fortas' former law firm, with Carol still employed there, would not take him back.
+XIII It was music and Casals which came to Fortas' rescue.
+The July following his resignation, Casals and pianist Rudolph Zerkin persuaded Fortas to attend the Marlboro, Vermont, annual music festival.
+XIIII For a week, bringing only his suitcase and his violin, Fortas "read no newspapers and accepted few phone calls," losing himself in chamber music and friendship.
+XIIV